In my opinion the Travel Scope 70 is an entry-level telescope for those on-the-go or for a beginner user.

 This Celestron Scope is made with ultimate portability in mind, so essentially, it’s designed for any observer who does a lot of traveling with their scope.
 This could mean anything from traveling across the country and globe-trotting to hikes, camping, and other sites in which you’d need to travel to get there.

-There are several factors in which you can judge the Travel Scope: portability for travel, daytime viewing, as a spotting scope, astronomical scope, and wildlife scope.
+There are several factors in which I judge the Travel Scope: portability for travel, daytime viewing, as a spotting scope, astronomical scope, and wildlife scope.
 It has a lot to live up to and having been priced under $100, expectations shouldn’t be set too high.

 Features & Benefits